mislav/bump-homebrew-formula-action/README.md

 Because of said design, this action is less featured than the [official `brew bump-formula-pr` command][1] that ships with Homebrew.
 Known limitations are:

+- **GitHub Apps cannot create personal forks**: When using GitHub App authentication, you must either have direct push access to the target repository or specify an existing fork via the `push-to` parameter.

 - Limited support for [bumping Homebrew casks](https://github.com/mislav/bump-homebrew-formula-action/issues/42#issuecomment-1410441868)